 5. Honey and Lemon

-Honey and lemon naturally clean and nourish the skin, and work best for even the most delicate skin types.
+Honey and lemon naturally cleanse and nourish the skin.
+These ingredients work on delicate skin, too.
 Mix honey and lemon in equal proportions and apply it to the affected area for healing acne naturally.
 Leave it for about 25 minutes and rinse with warm water to complete the treatment.

-If you’re a nursing mother and you’d like to prevent your little one from going through the discomfort of facing acne, then the best way to do so is to change your diet.
-Stop eating foods that are sweet or sour and avoid or cut down on your intake of dairy products.
+If you’re a nursing mother and want to cure baby acne, change your diet.
+Stop eating sweet or sour foods, and cut down on dairy products.
 Eliminate oily foods and aim for foods like kimchi, kefir, and miso.
 Avoid citrus fruits as well.

 8. Sandalwood Paste

-Sandalwood paste is suited for treating tiny acne spots on the skin.
-Just mix a dab of sandalwood paste with double its proportion of mustard oil and apply it gently on acne-prone areas.
-It is known for its cooling effects and anti-inflammatory properties, thus treating acne naturally.
+Sandalwood paste can treat tiny acne spots on the skin.
+Just mix one part sandalwood paste with two parts of mustard oil, and apply on the acne-affected areas.
+Sandalwood is known for its cooling and anti-inflammatory properties.

-Oatmeal is a an unconventional, yet effective cure for acne and pimples.
-However, it is not suited for areas under the eyes.
+Oatmeal is an unconventional, yet an effective cure for acne and pimples.
 If there’s acne on your baby’s body, arms or legs, then oatmeal will work best.
-Take 1/3 cup of oatmeal and put it in a blender until it turns into a fine powder.
-Mix this powder with lukewarm water and let your child soak in the bathtub solution for about 8-10 minutes.
-Avoid rinsing and gently pat your child dry with a soft towel.
-Oatmeal causes irritation in babies’ eyes, which is why we recommend not applying it to the face.
+Avoid using oatmeal near your baby’s eyes.
+Take 1/3 cup of oatmeal and blend it into a powder.
+Add this powder to lukewarm water in your baby’s bathtub.
+Let her soak herself for about 8-10 minutes.
+Gently pat your child dry with a soft towel later.

 10. Talcum Powder